- Education and Science

 Here is a scenario to gauge your understanding of these teacher concepts.
 It is a self-assessment for your information.

-Dorothy is a new student in your Unified Geometry Class.
+Dorothy is a new student in your Unified Geometry Class for Gifted Students.
 She has come to you from a neighboring state and her parents have been through a trying divorce.
 You are giving a test on the Equilateral, Isosceles and Scalene Triangles.
 It seems as if everyone is finishing up their examination but Dorothy.
 She is looking out the window or watching other students turn in their papers.
 Finally, when the last student has left Dorothy begins in earnest completing her exam and brings it to you.
 Upon grading you find that Dorothy has made a perfect score.

 1. What type of learner is Dorothy?